brumi1024/yarn-scheduler-ui/docs/development/extending-scheduler-properties.md

 # Extending Scheduler Properties

-This guide explains how to make new Capacity Scheduler properties editable in the UI and how to add validation for them.
+This guide explains how to make new Capacity Scheduler properties editable in the UI and how to plug them into the rewritten validation system (see `docs/validation_overhaul.md` for the architecture overview).
 Follow the relevant section depending on whether you are working with global scheduler settings or queue-level configuration.

 ## Key modules

 - `src/config/properties/global-properties.ts`: property descriptors that drive the Global Settings page.
-- `src/config/properties/queue-properties.ts`: queue-level property descriptors used by the property editor and queue creation flows.
+- `src/config/properties/queue-properties.ts`: queue-level descriptors used by the property editor, queue dialogs, and staged changes.
-- `src/config/schemas/validation.ts`: reusable Zod validators for common formats (capacity strings, percentages, ACLs, etc.).
+- `src/config/schemas/validation.ts`: shared Zod helpers for common formats (capacity values, ACLs, percentages, etc.).
-- `src/utils/validation/businessRules`: business-rule validators that enforce cross-field or cross-queue constraints.
+- `src/config/validation-rules.ts`: declarative business-validation rules evaluated for both global and queue properties.
+- `src/contexts/ValidationContext.tsx`: React provider that keeps validation issues in sync with staged edits.
+- `src/features/validation/service.ts`: utility entry points (`validateField`, `validateQueue`) used by hooks and slices.
-- `src/utils/validation/businessRules/ruleCategories.ts`: maps validation rule IDs to severity/behavior so the UI knows if an error blocks staging.
+- `src/features/validation/ruleCategories.ts`: maps rule IDs to blocking/non-blocking behavior.
 - `src/config/__tests__/propertyDefinitions.test.ts`: regression tests that assert descriptor consistency.

 ## Adding a global property

 1. **Define the descriptor** in `src/config/properties/global-properties.ts`.
-   - Global descriptors must use the fully qualified key (for example, `yarn.scheduler.capacity.maximum-applications`).
+   - Use the fully qualified key (for example, `yarn.scheduler.capacity.maximum-applications`).
-   - Set `displayName`, `description`, `type`, `category`, `defaultValue`, and `required`.
+   - Populate `displayName`, `description`, `type`, `category`, `defaultValue`, and `required`.
-   - Add `validationRules` for basic checks (`range`, `pattern`, or `custom`).
-Import helpers from `src/config/schemas/validation.ts` when possible.
+   - Use `validationRules` for field-level checks (`range`, `pattern`, or `custom`).
+Import helpers from `src/config/schemas/validation.ts` when possible so rules stay consistent.
-   - Provide `enumValues` when `type` is `enum`.
-Each option must supply `{ value, label, description? }` so the UI has user-facing copy while keeping the serialized value.
-Use `enumDisplay` to opt into alternative layouts (`choiceCard`, `toggle`, or `select`).
+   - Supply `enumValues` when `type` is `enum`.
+Each option should provide `{ value, label, description? }`.
+Use `enumDisplay` when you need `choiceCard`, `toggle`, or `select`.
-   - Use `displayFormat` for human-friendly suffixes on numeric inputs.
+   - Use `displayFormat` to add user-friendly suffixes to numeric inputs.

    ```ts
    {